-How to play it - A debt ceiling sequel?
+HOW TO PLAY IT - A debt ceiling sequel?

-NEW YORK (Reuters) - Another showdown between Republicans in Congress and President Barack Obama over debt could be in the making, and some investors are already taking steps to prepare for it.
+NEW YORK, May 23 (Reuters) - Another showdown between Republicans in Congress and President Barack Obama over debt could be in the making, and some investors are already taking steps to prepare for it.

 While most of the market was focused on Europe’s debt crisis and Facebook’s stock debut last week, Republican House of Representatives Speaker John Boehner said he would back another increase in the federal government’s debt ceiling only if it were offset by a larger package of spending cuts.